-First, I was born the only daughter of a cotton farmer in the Rio Grande Valley of Texas in the 1940s.
+I was born the only daughter of a Rio Grande Valley of Texas cotton farmer in the 1940s.
 As a result, I experienced none of what other kids enjoyed—the neighborhood.
 Consequently, my first friends were the children of the kind, hard-working Mexican laborers on our farm.
-Then my circle expanded to include friends just down the unpaved road.
+Then my circle expanded to include friends just down our dirt road.
 Those farmers’ daughters constituted my neighborhood.

 Birth as a Reader

-Because school friends in town lived several miles away, I learned early on to love reading.
+Because school friends lived in town several miles away, I learned early on to love reading.
 As a preschooler, I enjoyed a book with audio accompaniment: Bozo Under the Sea.
 I wore out the book and record!
 Because Jack & Janet, Dick & Jane, and Tip & Sally fascinated me in first grade, come summertime, you could find me in the community library.
 The air conditioning created a crisp, welcoming atmosphere.
 As a result, I wanted to stay all day.
-I can still feel the air and get a whiff of the distinctive scent of book bindings.
+I can still feel the chill and get a whiff of the distinctive scent of book bindings.

-Certainly, by fourth grade my appetite for reading was insatiable.
-I read Weekly Reader offerings and, with a dictionary at my side, I read Little Women and The Adventures of Tom Sawyer.
-In fifth grade, The Secret Garden and Anne of Green Gables.
-Similarly, in sixth grade I read Where the Red Fern Grows and The Red Badge of Courage.
-Likewise, by middle school, I was tackling Charles Dickens: A Christmas Carol, The Adventures of Oliver Twist, and A Tale of Two Cities.
-And Gone with the Wind.
-Later on, To Kill a Mockingbird made an indelible imprint on my heart and conscience.
+By fourth grade, my appetite for reading was insatiable.
+I read Weekly Reader offerings and, with a dictionary at my side, many classics.
+By middle school, I was tackling not only popular fiction but Dickens, as well.
+Later, To Kill a Mockingbird made an indelible imprint on my heart and conscience.
 I could go on, but you get the picture.
-As a result, I cared little about genre, setting, or plot.
+I cared little about genre, setting, or plot.
 Above all, I treasured the characters and experienced their emotions, failures, and triumphs.

 “Birth” as a Writer: Family History